cherrylabstech/AsistaDemoApp/README.md

 We :heart: contributions.
 Found a bug or looking for a new feature?
 Open an issue and we'll respond as fast as we can.
 Or, better yet, implement it yourself and open a pull request!
 We ask that you include tests to show the bug was fixed or the feature works as expected.

-Please open any pull requests against the `develop` branch.

 ## License
  Use of this software is subject to important terms and conditions as set forth in the License file